Let us begin with a number that should stop every conversation in America. Yet it provokes only silence, deflection, or rehearsed outrage.

 Black children raised in two-parent households in middle-income neighborhoods have economic mobility outcomes comparable to white children in similar circumstances.
 The gap narrows dramatically — in some measures, it disappears — when family structure is held constant.

 This finding is extraordinary.
-It means the racial outcome gap — the gap in income, education, incarceration, health — is not primarily a function of race.
+It means the racial outcome gap — the gap in income, education, incarceration, and health — is not primarily a function of race.
 It is primarily a function of family structure, which is influenced by race-specific historical factors but is not determined by them.

 It means the single most powerful intervention available to the Black community is not a government program, not a reparations check, not a diversity initiative.
 It is the restoration of the two-parent family as the expected, supported, and culturally reinforced norm.